Benhilton: Benhilton today

-Benhilton is mostly residential, comprising a mixture of Victorian and Edwardian town houses, inter-War detached and semi-detached houses, private blocks of flats and a low-rise council estate, the Benhill Estate, which underwent major refurbishment and architectural improvements as part of an extensive programme of work from 2011 to 2013.
+Benhilton is mostly residential, comprising a mixture of Victorian and Edwardian town houses, inter-War detached and semi-detached houses, private blocks of flats and the low-rise Benhill Estate, which underwent major refurbishment and architectural improvements as part of an extensive programme of work from 2011 to 2013.
 More modern late 20th and early 21st century infill is evident along All Saints Road, Benhill Wood Road and Woodside Road in particular.

 Benhilton is home to the long established Thomas Wall Centre, a large Edwardian building available for public use.
 Originally called The Sutton Adult School and Institute, it first opened in 1910 and 1911.
 Named after the area's benefactor of Wall's sausage and ice cream fame, the Centre runs a weekly programme of events, provides rooms for hire and hosts an onsite hypnotherapist.
 The garage on the corner of Aultone Way and Angel Hill, built between 1910 and 1913 and which is still in use today, was originally used for the storing of the 'Stop Me and Buy One' bicycles of Wall's ice cream business.

 As well as All Saints Church, a building housing the Korean Catholic Church in London can be found on the corner of All Saints Road and Benhill Wood Road.
 The Holy Family Catholic Church is located at Sutton Green.

 The Granfers Community Centre on Oakhill Road is a hub for various local voluntary and charitable organisations.
 The Benhill Crescent Horticultural Society maintains allotments on Benhill Road.
 1st North Sutton Scout Group have their headquarters on Stayton Road and another building in Benhilton Gardens.

 Erskine Village, a small commercial area, borders the Poets Estate, an inter-War estate mostly comprising semi-detached housing with streets named after famous English poets including Lord Byron (Byron Gardens), John Milton (Milton Avenue) and Elizabeth Barrett Browning (Browning Avenue) among others.

 Benhilton is the location of the historic Sutton Garden Suburb.